 The screen below displays the Traffic Statistics.
-Here you can view the amount of packets that pass through the DIR-855 on both the Internet, LAN ports and both the 802.11n/g (2.4GHz) and 802.11n/a (5GHz) wireless bands.
+Here you can view the amount of packets that pass through the DIR-615 on both the Internet and the LAN ports.
 The traffic counter will reset if the device is rebooted.

 Internet Sessions